yashkun19/191ME296CS252/README.md

 The appraoch that we use to find prime number upto n is sieve of Eratosthenes.
 Take the input number n from user.
 Declare a function SieveofEratosthenes.
+Create a thread to compute the prime numbers and pass the function and argument to the thread.
-Create a bool array of length n and initialize all elements to true.
+Within the function create a bool array of length n and initialize all elements to true.
 ```
 bool prime[*n + 1];
     memset(prime, true, sizeof(prime));